 - What are the potential risks of each treatment?

 - Is there one treatment you think is best for me?

 - What advice would you give a friend or a family member in my situation?

 - What is your experience with pancreatic cancer diagnosis and treatment?
-How many surgical procedures for this type of cancer are done each year at this medical center?
+How many surgical procedures for this type of cancer does this medical center do each year?

-- I'm experiencing these signs and symptoms.
-What can be done to help me feel more comfortable?
+- What can be done to help ease my symptoms?

 - What clinical trials are available for pancreatic cancer?
 Am I eligible for any?